WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 <img src="./media/Step1-image-02.png"/>

-> Make sure you are in the "Watson Data Platform" space.
+> Make sure you are in the "Watson Data Platform" space that you were instructed to create in GettingStarted.

 <img src="./media/Step1-image-03.png"/>

-> If you are not in the "Watson Data Platform" space, that you were instructed to create in the GettingStarted section, switch to it by **Selecting** the Bluemix region / organization area in the top right corner of the Bluemix home page as decpicted in the screen shot above.
+> If you are not in the "Watson Data Platform" space, switch to it.
+1. **Click on** the Bluemix "Organization | Region" area in the top right corner of the Bluemix home page.
+2. **Click on** the Space dop down arrow.
+3. **Select** the "Watson Data Platform" space.

 <img src="./media/Step1-image-04.png"/>